BCA-WALE/bca-b-programs-in-c/README.md

 # BCA B Programs in C
 BCA B sec's programs repo.

+### NOTE - check how to contribute to the repo [here](https://github.com/BCA-WALE/bca-b-programs-in-c/blob/main/CONTRIBUTION.md)

 Programs in C given by our uni.
 Just **do not copy** the codes, humans.